review---/vagrant-do-privoxy/README.md

 ![proxy03](https://raw.github.com/wiki/daikikohara/vagrant-do-privoxy/images/proxy03.png)

-Next, you would like to access any sites on your web browser.
+Next, you would like to access any sites from your web browser.
 Steps to do this is a bit more complex but still easy.

 First, install a proxy software on your external server.